ThiiagoAC7/comp-viz-study/README.md

 # Computer Vision Studies

-Homeworks for the Computer Vision class
+Assignments for the Computer Vision class